1. The new Aged Care Act

 Those clients already on a Home Care Package or in the national queue for a Home Care Package as of 12 September 2024 will be protected by ‘no worse off’ provisions.
 This means they will not need to be financially disadvantaged by the change.
 Persons entering the queue after 12 September 2024 will be subject to means testing which will determine any contributions they may need to make.

-3. Changes to residential aged care
+3. Changes to Residential Aged Care

 These updates will ensure continued quality improvements and growth in aged care homes to meet future demands.